samiulAbid/GO-Build-System-for-Sublime-Text-3-On-Windows/README.md

 Even if you need to modify your .go program, even then, you need to follow step-4(Method-1) only once and after that you may modify your .go program as many times as you want and follow step-5(Method-1) to run your .go program.

+*N.B: If by any reason, you run a .go program and the new pop-up window opens but you do not find any output there, then just press a single key (any key from your keyboard), then, you will see your ouput.